Universality in driven open quantum matter: Slowly and rapidly driven open systems

 The flow equations~\eqref{eq_dimensionless_rg_flow} generalize those of time translation invariant $\mathrm{U}(1)$ systems.
 Indeed, as shown in Fig.~\ref{fig_poles}(b), the standard Wilson-Fisher fixed point emerges when $\hat{x}=0$.
 The analysis shows that the periodic drive gives rise to a new relevant coupling.
 In the absence of continuous time translation invariance, the critical point is thus bicritical: Fine-tuning of two parameters is necessary to reach it, and to reveal its critical scaling properties.
 In an experiment, one will tune across the symmetry breaking phase transition at finite $\hat{x} \sim \Omega^{-1}$.
 Then, the additional relevant direction provides a finite correlation length.
 Consequently, this constitutes a symmetry-breaking phase transition without asymptotic criticality.

-This finding can be interpreted within the framework of fluctuation-induced first order transitions~\cite{Coleman1973, Halperin1974, Fisher1974, Nelson1974}: The interplay of several modes that simultaneously become critical changes the phase transition from a second to a first order one.
-This occurs without an explicit symmetry breaking as is usually present in first order phase transitions with a critical endpoint of higher symmetry.
+This finding can be interpreted within the framework of fluctuation-induced first-order transitions \cite{Coleman1973, Halperin1974, Fisher1974, Nelson1974}: The interplay of several modes that simultaneously become critical changes the phase transition from a second to a first-order one.
+This occurs without an explicit symmetry breaking as is usually present in first-order phase transitions with a critical endpoint of higher symmetry.
 While in the traditional instances of this scenario, the gapless modes are realized by a critical mode coupled to Goldstone or gauge modes, here they are realized by the poles of the different Floquet-Brillouin zones, all reaching criticality jointly.

-As usual, the critical exponents can be obtained from a linear stability analysis of the RG flow equations close to the Wilson-Fisher fixed point~\cite{Mathey2019, Mathey2020},
+As usual, the critical exponents can be obtained from a linear stability analysis of the RG flow equations close to the Wilson-Fisher fixed point \cite{Mathey2019, Mathey2020},

 The first two exponents are known and unmodified as compared to both the undriven problem and the infinitely rapidly driven system, which shares the static exponents with the equilibrium situation as discussed in Sec.~\ref{sec:bosonic-driven-open-criticality}.
 In contrast, the exponent $\nu_d$ is new, adding an independent relevant direction to the Wilson-Fisher fixed point.
 The discussion can now be led in analogy to Sec.~\ref{sec:slowdrive}: In the presence of two relevant couplings, the observed scaling of the correlation length depends on the direction under which the fixed point is approached.
 For example, when the system is infinitely rapidly driven, $\hat x =0$, the correlation length diverges as $\xi \sim r_{d, 0}^{-\nu}$.
 However, crossing the phase boundary with $\hat{x} \neq 0$, the correlation length never diverges due to the repulsive direction, and $\xi$ saturates to a finite value that scales as $\xi \sim x^{-\nu_d}$ with the distance from the fixed point.
 In particular, this implies that the new critical exponent $\nu_d$ can be observed by varying $\Omega$.
 This is a key quantitative and universal prediction of this analysis.